-Concurrent Planning Initiatives, such as the Eggertsville Action Plan such as the Eggertsville Action Plan and Amherst/Pendleton Joint Local Waterfront Revitalization Program, contain recommendations that are incorporated into the Comprehensive Plan policy framework.
+Concurrent Planning Initiatives,

+such as the Eggertsville Action Plan and Amherst/Pendleton Joint Local Waterfront Revitalization Program, contain recommendations that are incorporated into the Comprehensive Plan policy framework.

 • Transit Road Arterial/Access Management Study: This joint project between the Towns of Amherst and Clarence will define strategies for land use and access management along Transit Road and other highways to foster continued economic development while preserving surrounding character and enhancing the efficient and safe movement of traffic.